Tanushree1100/Uber-Data-Analysis/README.md

 - Modify and run the Python scripts to process data as per your analysis requirements.
 - Use Looker Studio to visualize the processed data and gain insights from it.

+This project was implemented by following a tutorial, i do not own the rights to this code